randomtruffles/Dominion_League/rules.md

 <a name="4.7.1"></a>4.7.1.
 For games using expansions, you may agree to turn on "Respect liked cards".

 <a name="4.7.2"></a>4.7.2.
-Under "Select Kingdom Cards", you may agree to use the checkboxes on the left to only allow cards from certain expansions.

-<a name="4.7.3"></a>4.7.3.
-Under "Select Kingdom Cards", you may agree to use the expansion buttons at the top to require cards from certain expansions.

-<a name="4.7.4"></a>4.7.4.
-Under "Select Kingdom Cards", you may agree to require a maximum of either one card or one landscape.

-<a name="4.7.4"></a>4.7.4.
 You may agree to generate a full kingdom using a public 3rd-party kingdom generator, such as the !mix command in Discord.
 You may not agree to use private 3rd-party kingdom generators, such as phone apps.

-<a name="4.7.5"></a>4.7.5.
+<a name="4.7.3"></a>4.7.3.
 You may agree to turn on "Rated game".

+#### <a name="4.7.4"></a>4.7.4.
+Select Kingdom Cards

+Under "Select Kingdom Cards", you may agree to...

+<a name="4.7.4.1"></a>4.7.4.1.
+Use the checkboxes on the left to only allow cards from certain expansions.

+<a name="4.7.4.2"></a>4.7.4.2.
+Use the expansion buttons at the top to require cards from certain expansions.

+<a name="4.7.4.3"></a>4.7.4.3.
+Require a maximum of either one card or one landscape.

 ### <a name="4.8"></a>4.8.
 New expansions